 The plaintiff, or person filing the lawsuit, must show that, more likely than not, every element of their claim element is met in order to recover.
 This is called the burden of proof.

-Different types of torts for personal injury claims include intentional torts, negligence, strict liability and products liability.
+Different types of torts for personal injury claims include intentional torts, negligence, strict liability, and product liability.
 Each different type of claim has different elements.

 Intentional torts include assault, battery, slander, libel, false imprisonment, intentional infliction of emotional distress, trespass, malicious prosecution, abuse of process, and conversion.
 Three different elements typically apply to intentional torts claims: